sclkan/Java/README.md

-# Java
+# Java Projects
-Java projects that I have worked on
+Please click on the subfolder for more info about each project